Training March 19, 2026

 You do not need a complicated program.
 These three movements cover the patterns that matter most for the golf swing, and all three can be done with minimal equipment.

 Goblet Squat.
 Hold a kettlebell or dumbbell at chest height and squat to depth.
 The front-loaded position helps keep your torso upright and reinforces good movement patterns.
 This is an excellent starting point if you are new to strength training or coming back after time off.
-Again, the goal is 3 sets of 6 to 8 reps with a weight that is genuinely challenging by the final rep.
+3 sets of 6 to 8 reps with a weight that is genuinely challenging by the final rep.

 Bulgarian Split Squat.
-This is a single-leg squat variation where your rear foot is elevated on a bench behind you.
+A single-leg squat variation where your rear foot is elevated on a bench behind you.
 It is harder than it looks, and it is one of the most effective exercises for building the kind of single-leg strength and stability that the golf swing demands.
-The lead leg in the downswing is doing a significant amount of work in a single-leg position, and this exercise trains exactly that.
+The lead leg in the downswing is doing significant work in a single-leg position, and this exercise trains exactly that.
 Start with bodyweight only, then add load once the movement feels controlled.
 3 sets of 6 to 8 reps per leg.

 How Quickly Can You Expect Results?

 The Oranchuk study showed meaningful improvements in 8 weeks.
 That is two months of consistent training, three sessions per week.
-You do not need to be in the gym for an hour each time.
-A focused lower body session covering these three exercises, with proper warm-up, takes 30 to 40 minutes.
+A focused lower body session covering these three exercises, with a proper warm-up, takes 30 to 40 minutes.
 Done consistently, that is enough to produce a measurable change in the physical quality that drives distance.

 The effect compounds over time.
 Golfers who build this habit and maintain it through the season are not just hitting it further in week eight.
 They are protecting their joints, staying more resilient through a long season, and giving themselves a physical foundation that supports the skill work they are already doing on the range.